cos316/cos316-web/assignments.md

 If your partner has already selected you for this assigment, you will be shown a link to the same, shared Github repository.

-**Grant the COS316 Grader permission to your Github (assignment 0 only)**
+**Granting the COS316 Grader permission to your Github (assignment 0 only)**

 The first time you go through this process, you should be prompted